 Where do Picker Packers work?

 Pickers and Packers generally work in large warehouses or other storage and distribution centres.
-You could be working in a large industrial area, at a port or other transport hub, within a large store in the loading and unloading areas.
+You could be working in a large industrial area, at a port or other transport hub, or within a large store in the loading and unloading areas.